marcoandre1/express-react-app/README.md

 npm install --save-dev babel-loader
 ```

-## Create `.babelrc` file to define how `.jsx` and ES6 should be handled
+### Create `.babelrc` file to define how `.jsx` and ES6 should be handled

-- Add a `.babelrc` which is a json file that babel checks to determine how it should run:
+- Add a `.babelrc` file which is a json file that babel checks to determine how it should run:

 ```json
 {